by Alexi Shide

 Incoming search terms:

-- beginners knit in round with straight needles
+- converting knit in the round with 2 straight needles

 - knitting in the round with straight needles